ktrongnhan/xxhash-addon/README.md

 ```

 Key takeaways:
-* If you see an error saying Asan Interceptor is loaded too late, set the env `DYLD_INSERT_LIBRARIES`.
+* If you see an error saying ASan Interceptor is loaded too late, set the env `DYLD_INSERT_LIBRARIES`.
 You need to use absolute path to your Node.js binary and jest.js as well.
 Curious why?
 [An interesting article](https://jonasdevlieghere.com/sanitizing-python-modules).
-* Asan doesn't detect mem-leak on macOS by default.
+* ASan doesn't detect mem-leak on macOS by default.
 You may want to turn this on with the env `ASAN_OPTIONS=detect_leaks=1`.

 If you are debugging on Linux with GCC as your default compiler, here is a helpful oneliner: